How to Find Writing Clients and Great Paying Assignments

 Just remember, your initial goals are to establish a relationship and demonstrate your value …

-So, make sure you’re professional, courteous, and providing relevant information every single time you reach out to a prospective client.
+Even if you write copy as a side hustle, make sure you’re professional, courteous, and providing relevant information every single time you reach out to a prospective client.

 You’ll get many more responses and land more paid assignments!